actuallymentor/static-markdown-blog/README.md

-npm run preview # Build your blog and preview in the browser ( localhost:3000 ) npm start # Start dev server  which watches the css and js files skip=true npm start # As aboveut don't re-compress all images ( slow )
+npm run preview # Build your blog and preview in the browser ( localhost:3000 ) npm start # Start dev server  which watches the css and js files skip=true npm start # As aboveut don't re-compress all images ( slow ) npm test # DO basic system chacks and check all your links ( hrefs, external dependencies, etc )
 ```

 ## Basic usage